 Debt Forgiveness Letter – Informs the debtor that all of their debt has been cleared, officially ending their financial obligations to the creditor.

-Debt Release Letter – Lets the debtor know that all debt has been paid for and that they are resolved from their financial commitment.
+Debt Release Letter – Lets the debtor know that all debt has been paid and they are resolved from their financial commitment.

-Debt Settlement Agreement – A binding contract formed between a creditor and debtor to restructure the payment terms of owed debt.
+Debt Settlement Agreement – A binding contract formed between a creditor and debtor to restructure the payment terms of a debt.

 Debt Settlement Offer Letter – For proposing new payment terms to a creditor or debtor regarding an outstanding debt.